etingof/snmpsim/docs/source/documentation/command-line-options.rst

 +++++++++++++++++++++++++

 Force rebuilding indices for all the .snmprec files regardless of their age and status.
-With this option, the rebuild happens on every *snmpsimd.py* process startup.
+With this option, the rebuild happens on every *snmpsim-command-responder* process startup.

 The default is off.